azrihasin/word-analyzer-mobileapp/README.md

  ```
  .length
  ```
- then used to count then length of word that has been passed and consonent/vowel value that has been produced.
+ .length funtion is used to count then length of word that has been passed and consonent/vowel value that has been produced.

- * Use state then used to update the state into our current consonent, vowel and character lenght value.
+ * Use state then used to update the state into our current consonent, vowel and character length value.